Call for Submissions to CVMP 2020!

 We encourage participation from a diverse range of backgrounds including scientists, engineers, artists and producers to contribute inspiring papers, presentations, posters and technical abstracts.
 We invite submissions to the conference on any topic that demonstrates an impact on visual media production, animation, and interactive content creation and experiences.
-This year there is an additional focus on gaming across all platforms including design, production and engineering.
+This year there is an additional focus on virtual production techniques and the impact they have across the Creative Industries.
 We hope contributions will convey innovative ideas, technical details and insight or experience into theory and/or practice.

 Short Papers and Technical Abstracts